brunoreis/one-stack/README.md

     passord: admin
 * Go to Object > Create > Server
 * Name your server whatever you like
-* In the Connection tab, set:
+* In the 'Connection' tab, set the following fields:
-  Host name/address: db
+  * Host name/address: db
-  Username: postgres
+  * Username: postgres
 * Click save

 That's it.
-You should now see the "onestack" database in the left, under Servers/yourServer/Databases
+You should now see the "onestack" database in the left, under Servers/yourServer/Databases.
+If you don't see it, you can create it manually.

 ## Heroku Deploy
 We will deploy our client and server separately, each into its own heroku app, and set environment variables to make them visible to each other.